Rivers + Streams

 The completed 2013 update report for the Lehigh Valley can be found on the Pennsylvania Natural Heritage Program's County Natural Heritage Inventories Page.

 Natural Resources Plan

 Natural resources in the Lehigh Valley are made up of rivers and streams, wetlands, floodplains, natural heritage areas, mountains and woodlands.
 Interconnected natural resources provide numerous benefits.
 They provide habitat and maintain biodiversity; protect and enhance water quality; provide aesthetically pleasing areas to experience; filter pollutants from water, soil and air; recharge groundwater aquifers; provide recreation opportunities; and buffer developed areas from flooding ultimately saving lives, money and property.
 Voters have spoken very clearly in public opinion surveys conducted over the past 30 years that they want to preserve these important natural resources.

-The Natural Resources Plan of the Comprehensive Plan The Lehigh Valley … 2030 identifies and evaluates the important natural resources in the Lehigh Valley and what should be done to preserve them.
+The Natural Resources Plan of FutureLV: The Regional Plan identifies and evaluates the important natural resources in the Lehigh Valley and what should be done to preserve them.
 This information is based on data created by the Lehigh Valley Planning Commission (LVPC), Pennsylvania Science Office of The Nature Conservancy (TNC), Pennsylvania Department of Environmental Protection (DEP) and others.